OHelf/Project1/README.md

-# Project1 (Spring 2023)
+# ROS Project 1 (Spring 2023)
 First repo for ME492 - ROS
-We used the following script to initialize git:

-## Setup
-Set up git etc. etc.
+ This project follows the Humble Hawksbill TurtleSim documentation example.

+ This project uses TurtleSim to write my initials with turtle vectors.